chris-thorpe3db/HangmanReworked/README.md

  - Disclose the source (this repo)
  - Use the same license (GNU GPL v3.0)

-By downloading and using this software, you agree to this license.
+By modifying or distributing this software, you agree to this license.

 The full license legal text can be found within [LICENSE](https://github.com/chris-thorpe3db/HangmanReworked/blob/master/LICENSE).